lilab-bcb/cumulus/docs/smart_seq_2.rst

       - Type
       - Description
     * - output_count_matrix
+      - String
+      - Point to a Google bucket URL for count matrix in matrix market format.
+    * - rsem_trans_bam
-      - Array[String]
+      - Array[String?]
-      - A list of google bucket urls containing gene-count matrices, one per plate.
-Each gene-count matrix file has the suffix ``.dge.txt.gz``.
+      - An array of Google bucket URLs for RSEM transcriptomic BAM files
-    * - output_qc_report
+    * - rsem_genome_bam
-      - Array[String]
+      - Array[String?]
-      - A list of google bucket urls containing simple quality control statistics, one per plate.
-Each file contains one line per cell and each line has three columns: Total reads, Alignment rate and Unique rate.
+      - An array of Google bucket URLs for RSEM genomic BAM files if ``output_genome_bam`` is ``true``.
     * - rsem_gene
-      - Array[Array[File]]
-      - A 2D array of RSEM gene expression estimation files.
-    * - rsem_gene
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM gene expression estimation files.
+      - An array of RSEM gene expression estimation files.
     * - rsem_isoform
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM isoform expression estimation files.
+      - An array of RSEM isoform expression estimation files.
-    * - rsem_trans_bam
-      - Array[Array[File]]
-      - A 2D array of RSEM transcriptomic BAM files.
-    * - rsem_genome_bam
-      - Array[Array[File]]
-      - A 2D array of RSEM genomic BAM files if ``output_genome_bam`` is ``true``.
     * - rsem_time
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM execution time log files.
+      - An array of RSEM execution time log files.
     * - aligner_log
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of Aligner log files.
+      - An array of Aligner log files.
     * - rsem_cnt
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM count files.
+      - An array of RSEM count files.
     * - rsem_model
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM model files.
+      - An array of RSEM model files.
     * - rsem_theta
-      - Array[Array[File]]
+      - Array[File?]
-      - A 2D array of RSEM generated theta files.
+      - An array of RSEM generated theta files.

-This WDL generates one gene-count matrix per SMART-Seq2 plate.
-The gene-count matrix uses Drop-Seq format:
+This WDL generates one gene-count matrix in matrix market format:

-- The first line starts with ``"Gene"`` and then gives cell barcodes separated by tabs.
-- Starting from the second line, each line describes one gene.
-  The first item in the line is the gene name and the rest items are TPM-normalized count values of this gene for each cell.
+- output_count_matrix is a folder containing three files: matrix.mtx.gz, barcodes.tsv.gz, and features.tsv.gz.
+- matrix.mtx.gz is a gzipped matrix in matrix market format.
+- barcodes.tsv.gz is a gzipped TSV file, containing 5 columns. 'barcodekey' is cell name. 'plate' is the plate name, which can be used for batch correction. 'total_reads' is the total number of reads. 'alignment_rate' is the alignment rate obtained from the aligner. 'unique_rate' is the percentage of reads aligned uniquely to a gene.
+- features.tsv.gz is a gzipped TSV file, containing 2 columns. 'featurekey' is gene symbol. 'featureid' is Ensembl ID.

-The gene-count matrices can be fed directly into **cumulus** for downstream analysis.
+The gene-count matrix can be fed directly into **cumulus** for downstream analysis.

 TPM-normalized counts are calculated as follows: